This page discusses how you can get started with Google Cloud Datastore using

-Google Cloud Project ID) that you need to run the code.
+Google Cloud Platform Project ID) that you need to run the code.

 Step 1: Set up your environment

-When you set up a GCE instance, make sure it has the scopes
+When you set up a Compute Engine instance, make sure it has the scopes

 userinfo-email so that you can access Google Cloud Datastore.
 For example,